Neilblaze/GSOC-23/Blog/A Holistic Preview of MediaPipe Blog/index.md

-The introduction of <u style="background-image: linear-gradient(135deg, #0097A7, #26b5a7); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">MediaPipe</u> <u style="background-image: linear-gradient(135deg, #0097A7, #0097A7); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">Solutions</u> brought forth a fresh set of <u>*on-device* machine learning tools</u> aimed at <u>*simplifying* the developer workflow</u>.
+The introduction of <u style="background-image: linear-gradient(135deg, #0097A7, #26b5a7); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">MediaPipe</u> <u style="background-image: linear-gradient(135deg, #0097A7, #0097A7); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">Solutions</u> brought forth a fresh set of *on-device* machine learning tools aimed at *simplifying* the developer workflow.
 MediaPipe Solutions provides a suite of libraries and tools for you to quickly apply artificial intelligence (AI) and machine learning (ML) techniques in your applications.
 You can <u style="background-image: linear-gradient(135deg, #0f81fa, #0f81fa); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">**plug**</u> 🔌 these solutions into your applications immediately, <u style="background-image: linear-gradient(135deg, #0f81fa, #0f81fa); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">**customize**</u> 🛠️ them to your needs, and <u style="background-image: linear-gradient(135deg, #0f81fa, #0f81fa); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">**use**</u> 👨‍💻 them across multiple development platforms.
-These offer convenient solutions, ranging from no-code to low-code options, for common on-device machine learning tasks for platforms like <u style="background-image: linear-gradient(135deg, #eb5002, #eb1d02); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">Web</u>, <u style="background-image: linear-gradient(135deg, #eb5002, #eb1d02); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">Mobile</u>, <u style="background-image: linear-gradient(135deg, #eb5002, #eb1d02); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">Desktop</u>, and <u style="background-image: linear-gradient(135deg, #eb5002, #eb1d02); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">IoT</u>.
+These offer convenient solutions, ranging from no-code to low-code options, for common on-device machine learning tasks for platforms like Web, Mobile, Desktop, and IoT.

 ![NEW_MP_SOLUTIONS](https://github.com/google/mediapipe/assets/48355572/5a0890fa-58ba-486e-bc3c-0f73061bee07)

-## <u style="background-image: linear-gradient(135deg, #0097A7, #26b5a7); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">**MediaPipe**</u> <u style="background-image: linear-gradient(135deg, #0ba13f, #0ba13f); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">Tasks API</u> 📝
+## MediaPipe Tasks API 📝

 [MediaPipe Tasks](https://developers.google.com/mediapipe/solutions/tasks) simplifies *on-device* machine learning deployment for Web, Mobile, IoT, and Desktop developers through *low-code* libraries.
-By utilizing these libraries, developers can easily incorporate on-device machine learning solutions, as demonstrated in the aforementioned examples, into their applications with just a few lines of code. <u style="color: #0f81fa">This approach eliminates the need to acquire extensive knowledge of the implementation details behind these solutions.</u> Currently, MediaPipe Tasks offers tools across three categories: <em style="color: #35db0b; font-family: 'Trebuchet MS', sans-serif;">vision</em>, <em style="color: #35db0b; font-family: 'Trebuchet MS', sans-serif;">audio</em>, and <em style="color: #35db0b; font-family: 'Trebuchet MS', sans-serif;">text</em>, catering to a wide range of application requirements.
+By utilizing these libraries, developers can easily incorporate on-device machine learning solutions, as demonstrated in the aforementioned examples, into their applications with just a few lines of code.
+This approach eliminates the need to acquire extensive knowledge of the implementation details behind these solutions.
+Currently, MediaPipe Tasks offers tools across three categories: vision, audio, and text, catering to a wide range of application requirements.

 The impact of the **Mediapipe Tasks API** in *real-world* projects has been remarkable.
 Here are the key takeaways:

-1. **<u style="background-image: linear-gradient(135deg, #2ec77d, #2b96e3); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">Versatile and User-Friendly</u>:** The Tasks API provides developers with a versatile and easy-to-use tool for integrating Machine Learning (ML) models into their projects.
-With its <u style="background-image: linear-gradient(135deg, #f0a000, #ded30d); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">pre-trained models</u>, <u style="background-image: linear-gradient(135deg, #f0a000, #ded30d); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">comprehensive APIs</u>, and <u style="background-image: linear-gradient(135deg, #f0a000, #ded30d); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">data processing tools</u>, developers can efficiently leverage ML without extensive expertise in model architecture.
+1. **<u style="background-image: linear-gradient(135deg, #0cade8, #28d3fa); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">Versatile and User-Friendly</u>:** The Tasks API provides developers with a versatile and easy-to-use tool for integrating Machine Learning (ML) models into their projects.
+With its pre-trained models, comprehensive APIs, and data processing tools, developers can efficiently leverage ML without extensive expertise in model architecture.

-2. **<u style="background-image: linear-gradient(135deg, #2ec77d, #2b96e3); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">Solving Real-World Problems</u>:** Through the development of these projects using the Tasks API, the power of ML across various domains becomes evident.
+2. **<u style="background-image: linear-gradient(135deg, #0cade8, #28d3fa); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">Solving Real-World Problems</u>:** Through the development of these projects using the Tasks API, the power of ML across various domains becomes evident.
 From object detection in images to audio classification and sentiment analysis, it has proven its value in automating various tasks.

-3. **<u style="background-image: linear-gradient(135deg, #2ec77d, #2b96e3); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">Harnessing Pre-trained Models</u>:** Pre-trained models play a vital role in ML-powered projects, serving as a valuable starting point for training and saving time and resources compared to training models from scratch.
+3. **<u style="background-image: linear-gradient(135deg, #0cade8, #28d3fa); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">Harnessing Pre-trained Models</u>:** Pre-trained models play a vital role in ML-powered projects, serving as a valuable starting point for training and saving time and resources compared to training models from scratch.
 The Tasks API offers a repository of pre-trained models that can be readily employed for different tasks.

-4. **<u style="background-image: linear-gradient(135deg, #2ec77d, #2b96e3); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">Seamless Integration</u>:** Integrating Mediapipe with other tools and APIs is a seamless process, allowing developers to combine its capabilities with other frameworks and solutions effortlessly.
+4. **<u style="background-image: linear-gradient(135deg, #0cade8, #28d3fa); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">Seamless Integration</u>:** Integrating Mediapipe with other tools and APIs is a seamless process, allowing developers to combine its capabilities with other frameworks and solutions effortlessly.

-The <u style="background-image: linear-gradient(135deg, #0097A7, #26b5a7); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">MediaPipe</u> <u style="background-image: linear-gradient(135deg, #0ba13f, #0ba13f); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">Tasks API</u> offers developers an array of opportunities to harness the capabilities of *Machine Learning* in their projects.
+The MediaPipeTasks API offers developers an array of opportunities to harness the capabilities of *Machine Learning* in their projects.
 It simplifies the integration of Machine Learning with its user-friendly interface, adaptability, and availability of pre-trained models.
-Moreover, MediaPipe Tasks <u>ensures consistency across various platforms, regardless of the specific task</u> at hand.
-This advantage <mark style="color: #0b5e35; font-family: 'Trebuchet MS', sans-serif;">allows faster development by enabling the reuse of the same logic</mark> across different applications.
+Moreover, MediaPipe Tasks ensures consistency across various platforms, regardless of the specific task at hand.
+This advantage allows faster development by enabling the reuse of the same logic across different applications.

 📅 In December 2022, <u style="background-image: linear-gradient(135deg, #4285F4, #4285F4); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">G</u><u style="background-image: linear-gradient(135deg, #EA4335, #EA4335); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">o</u><u style="background-image: linear-gradient(135deg, #FBBC05, #FBBC05); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">o</u><u style="background-image: linear-gradient(135deg, #4285F4, #4285F4); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">g</u><u style="background-image: linear-gradient(135deg, #34A853, #34A853); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">l</u><u style="background-image: linear-gradient(135deg, #EA4335, #EA4335); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">e</u> introduced the <u style="background-image: linear-gradient(135deg, #0097A7, #26b5a7); -webkit-background-clip: text; -webkit-text-fill-color: transparent; font-family: Lato, Arial;">MediaPipe</u> preview (currently in early release), featuring *five* tasks: